cakephp/docs/en/appendices/phpunit-migration-hints.rst

 Installing manually
 -------------------

-In addition to pear, CakePHP also supports placing the PHPUnit directory inside one of your vendors directories along with all its dependencies.
-Doing so is generally not recommended as PHPUnit is complicated to install as it is composed of many pear packages.
-Installing with the pear installer is easier and faster.
+In addition to PEAR, CakePHP also supports placing the PHPUnit directory inside one of your vendors directories along with all its dependencies.
+Doing so is generally not recommended as PHPUnit is complicated to install as it is composed of many PEAR packages.
+Installing with the PEAR installer is easier and faster.

 If you do wish to install PHPUnit manually, you'll need to place it and all of its dependencies inside your applications ``Vendor`` directory.